dvesia/dvesia/README.md

 - 👋 Hi, I’m Domenico
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Machine Learning and Deep Learning
-- 🌱 I’m currently learning Python and its Data Science libraries
+- 🌱 I’m currently working as Data Scientist at Bip-Xtech
 - 💞️ I’m looking to collaborate on Data Science project
 - 📫 How to reach me: domenico.vesia@gmail.com